 Detail of the Corinthian pillars of the Library of Hadrian.

 The only entrance was from the western side and was made of Pentelic marble.
-In the middle stood the propylon with four Corinthian columns made of Phrygian marble.
+The propylon with four Corinthian columns made of Phrygian marble stood in the middle.

 The 4 pillars of Propylon of the Library of Hadrian.